McGlash/API-Challenge/README.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.

-**Optional** You will be creating multiple linear regression plots.
-To optimize your code, write a function that creates the linear regression plots.

-Your final notebook must:

-* Randomly select **at least** 500 unique (non-repeat) cities based on latitude and longitude.
-* Perform a weather check on each of the cities using a series of successive API calls.
-* Include a print log of each city as it's being processed with the city number and city name.
-* Save a CSV of all retrieved data and a PNG image for each scatter plot.

 ### Part II - VacationPy

-Now let's use your skills in working with weather data to plan future vacations.
-Use jupyter-gmaps and the Google Places API for this part of the assignment.
+I used jupyter-gmaps and the Google Places API to:

-* Create a heat map that displays the humidity for every city from the part I of the homework.
+* Create a heat map that displays the humidity for every city from the part I.

   ![heatmap](Images/heatmap.png)

-* Narrow down the DataFrame to find your ideal weather condition.
-For example:
+* Narrowed down the DataFrame to find on ideal weather condition.

-  * A max temperature lower than 80 degrees but higher than 70.

-  * Wind speed less than 10 mph.

-  * Zero cloudiness.

-  * Drop any rows that don't contain all three conditions.
-You want to be sure the weather is ideal.

-* Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.
+* Used Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

-* Plot the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.
+* Plotted the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.

   ![hotel map](Images/hotel_map.png)